-codeword character
+character codeword

-0 A
+A 0

-110 В
+В 110

-10 С
+С 10

-111 D
+D 111

 Dynamic programming

 Dynamic programming is a technique that combines the correctness of complete search and the efficiency of greedy algorithms.
 Dynamic programming can be applied if the problem can be divided into overlapping subproblems that can be solved independently.